hclent/CreoleVal/analysis/relation_classification.md

 Here, we present statistics on our introduced datasets, additional details about our training setup, and analysis of our results over the Creoles.

+#### Dataset creation

+To create our relation classification dataset, we first clean the data and perform automatic entity linking and filtering, in order to facilitate the process of manual annotation.
+First, we preprocess the Wikipedia dumps by removing unnecessary HTML witth [Beaituful Soup](https://www.crummy.com/software/BeautifulSoup/) and tokenization with [Spacy](https://spacy.io).
+We then automatically label entities and link them to Wikidata, a process known as entity linking, first by linking tokens with existing Wikipedia hyperlinks within the text, and then attempt to label any remaining entities without hyperlinks by leveraging [OpenTapioca](https://opentapioca.org/).
+Before any manual annotation over these examples, we then attempt to automatically group sentences by *latent templates*, so that sentences can be annotated in groups, allowing us to identify and annotate the correct relationship between the entities, as expressed in the sentences.
+To this end, we perform automatic clustering over the sentences using first [fuzzy string matching](https://github.com/seatgeek/thefuzz) with partial token sort ratio, and thereafter [affinity propagation](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AffinityPropagation.html), in hopes that utterances sharing templatic spans of text will be clustered together.
+The result is a large set of clusters, each containing a number of utterances that are at least somewhat similar.
+In order to refine these clusters further, we first rank the clusters by the [longest common string](https://pypi.org/project/suffix-trees/) therein, and we then discard clusters below a certain threshold of similarity, as we can assume the sentences do not belong to the same latent template.

+Finally, with the highest-scoring clusters of entity-linked sentences, the authors perform a manual annotation.
+Although the authors performing the annotation are not native speakers of the Creole languages in question, familiarity with the Creoles' ancestor languages (English, French, Spanish) was sufficient to confidently identify entities and the relations expressed in the sentences.
+The manual annotation was conducted in four simple steps:

+1) gathering sentences which indeed belong to the same latent template (i.e., the sentences express the same relation, as evidenced by an exact overlap in the text, with the only differences being the entities),
+2) manually verifying and correcting any mistakes from the automatic entity-linking,
+3) annotating the relation expressed in the set of utterances and its associated Property in Wikidata, and
+4) validating that the annotated triples indeed exist in Wikidata; sentences where the triples did not exist in Wikidata (due to gaps in the knowledge base) were thrown out.

+In the end, this resulted in high-quality relation classification evaluation data for 5 of the 9 Creole Wikipedias we started with: Bislama, Chavacano, Jamaican Patois, and Pitkern, and Tok Pisin.
+A major limitation of this method is the reliance on the latent templates within the Creole Wikipedias, meaning that higher quality Wikipedias that didn't rely heavily on templates to generate the Wikipedia, cannot be processed this way.
+Still, this annotation process results in the first manually verified relation classification dataset for 5 Creoles.

 #### Dataset statistics

 Here is the distribution of the Properties present within our data: